dymmond/monkay/docs/settings.md

 - `ignore_import_errors`: Suppress import errors.
 Defaults to `True`.

 When run successfully the context-aware flag `settings_evaluated` is set.
-If the flag is set, the function becomes a noop until the flag is lifted by assigning new settings.
+If the flag is set, the method becomes a noop until the flag is lifted by assigning new settings.

 The return_value is `True` for a successful evaluation and `False` in the other case.

-### `evaluate_settings` function
+### `evaluate_settings` method

 There is also`evaluate_settings` which evaluates always, not checking for if the settings were evaluated already and not optionally ignoring import errors.